 Thank God for CAD!
 Without it, we would have a very hard time creating this by hand as they did in the early 1900’s.
 Sadly, that kind of fabrication is a dying art.
 Luckily, we can come very close with casting and engraving.
 Unfortunately, there is no real substitute for the real thing.

 Early Engagement Rings

 The ancient Romans wore their wedding bands on the left ring finger because that finger supposedly had a vein in it that went to the heart.
 Because of this belief, the Romans called that vein the “vena amoris” or vein of love, a name which still is used today.
 Initially, gold, silver, and steel were used to create engagement rings, as these are solid materials which symbolize continuity and strength.
-Today, gold, silver and platinum are used more because steel doesn’t lend itself to today’s Unique Solitaire Engagement Rings.
+Today, gold, silver and platinum are used more because steel doesn’t lend itself to today’s custom engagement rings.

 The Significance of the Diamond in Engagement Rings

 The giving of a diamond engagement ring was first recorded in the late 1400’s.
 Archduke Maximilian of Habsburg wowed his bride to be, Marie de Bourgogne, with a diamond engagement ring.
 It was a success!
 And for a few hundred years, this practice was only afforded by the ultra rich.
 However, the tradition eventually became more widespread after huge South African diamond mines were discovered in the early 1900’s.
 After that, it was up to the marketing minds of companies like DeBeers to make everyone feel compelled to spend 3 months salary on an engagement ring!